OSHE-Github/growbot_simulations/README.md

 - The urdf portion is based on this [ROS tutorial](https://wiki.ros.org/urdf/Tutorials/Building%20a%20Visual%20Robot%20Model%20with%20URDF%20from%20Scratch)
 - The publisher portion is based on this [ROS tutorial](https://wiki.ros.org/ROS/Tutorials/WritingPublisherSubscriber%28c%2B%2B%29)
-- The heightmap for the gazebo world was created from following this [OpenRobotics video](https://vimeo.com/58409707)
+- The heightmap for the gazebo world was created from following this [Open Robotics video](https://vimeo.com/58409707)

 ## Install `growbot-simulations` on Ubuntu 20.04